All About Hoof Abscesses

 2-HOOF CAPSULE PUNCTURE: sometimes horses stand on items that make a small hole in the hoof such as thorns, or even nails, or a nail from a metal shoeing can go astray and enter the soft structures of the inner cells of the hoof capsule, which again leave minor channels of the hoof open to the elements, including dirt and debris, which leads to abscesses forming from the same ways as mentioned above.

-3-CRACKS-sometimes the hoof wall will crack due to poor mineralisation which mostly happen from a lack of supplements or from the use of incorrectly balanced supplements, which cause the hoof to become brittle and crack, which can also happen due to an injury or a fall etc...that damages the hoof, and where the hoof has cracked allows access for bacterial agents as described above to gain access to cause access and infection.
+3-CRACKS: sometimes the hoof wall will crack which can happen for a variety of reasons including poor mineralisation, injury, hoof concussions, and from force stress upon the hoof caused by incorrected trimming and/or balancing, as well as a lack of supplements or from the use of incorrectly balanced supplements, or through too high of a grass/grain diet, all of which can cause the hoof to become brittle and crack, which can also happen due to an injury or a fall etc...or if the horse has been run on hard surfaces without protection or allowing the hoof to acclimatise to going on hard terrain etc,.
+All of which can damage the hoof.
+It is where the hoof has cracked that allows access for bacterial agents as described above to gain access to cause access and infection.

-Regardless of whether you've opened up the site of the abscess or not, you will need to keep the area clean, which is often addressed by soaking and poulticing the area with a cleaning agent such as an iodine solution, then using Epsom salt soaks, to give relief to the horse, either by standing your horse in a bucket of warm water or by using soaked poultices such as Animalintex, which is a specially medicated padded hoof bandage available from most tack stores.
+Regardless of whether you've opened up the site of the abscess or not, you will need to keep the area clean, which is often addressed by soaking and poulticing the area with a cleaning agent such as an iodine solution, then using Epsom salt soaks, to give relief to the horse, either by standing your horse in a bucket of warm water or hoof bath, or by coating the area with a poultice product such as our Hoof Clay and then using a specially medicated padded hoof bandage available from most tack stores which will help to draw out the abscess.
+Our Equibalm cream can also be applied to the legs and hooves to help cool and soothe the area.
 This will also help heal the area after a drained abscess or will serve to try to provide a softening in the hoof wall to allow it to burst naturally, which normally will cause a blowout at the coronet, or at back of the heel or even the sole depending on the site of the abscess.

-We can then use antibacterial medications such as betadine (iodine based gel) on the site with a poultice pad, or even a babies nappy to keep it clean, which can fixed in place with elastic bandages, and a tape such as duct tape to keep the bandages in place and offer sole protection, or alternatively various hoof care items such as abscess socks and boots and more are now available to make this process easier such as tubbease socks etc...Google for more on these.
+The use of the above antibacterial medications such as betadine (iodine based gel) on the site with a poultice pad, or even a babies nappy to keep it clean is how we recommend to treat abscesses, which can fixed in place with elastic bandages, and a tape such as duct tape to keep the bandages in place and offer sole protection, or alternatively various hoof care items such as abscess socks and boots and more are now available to make this process easier such as Tubbease socks etc...which can be found with a range of hoof natural hoof care products on this link:

-Feed a low sugar diet, and limit lush grass such as ryegrass and clover, preferring hay over grass as to prevent hoof wall/sole separation to keep a sealed hoof.
-See this link for our recommended feeding guide :http://naturalhorse.vpweb.co.nz/RECOMMENDED-FEEDING-GUIDE.h…
+Feed a low sugar diet, and limit lush grass, preferring hay over grass as to prevent inflammation caused by grass sugars which cause hoof wall/sole separation to keep a sealed hoof.
+See this link for our recommended feeding guide :

-Consider tracking your horse as a way to manage paddock conditions and encourage movement to gain natural healthier hooves ...see this link: http://naturalhorse.vpweb.co.nz/TRACKED-GRAZING.html
+Consider tracking your horse as a way to manage paddock conditions and encourage movement to gain natural healthier hooves-see this link:

-We hope this will help you and your horse to treat an abscess as quickly and painlessly as possible.
+We hope this will help you and your horse to treat an abscess as quickly and painlessly as possible and if you need any further help please feel free to email us at [email protected]